Celebrate Milwaukee Day With an Urban Milwaukee Membership

 Yes, Milwaukee Day is all about celebrating and supporting the city we all love and call home.

 And in that spirit, Urban Milwaukee is celebrating by offering a fantastic deal on our monthly membership!
-Today through Sunday, get a membership for only $4.14 a month for your first year.
+Today, get a membership for only $4.14 a month for your first year.
 It’s the perfect way to celebrate and stay up-to-date on all Milwaukee information.

 Normally $9 per month, we are offering this membership deal at $4.14 a month for the first year to celebrate the city we love to write about!